Volunteer Board of Directors

 Samantha Lee -

 Samantha Lee is currently studying a Bachelors in Forest Science and Management and is passionate about humans and their relationship to their forests – both economically, socially and spiritually.
 With a B of Digital Media also under her belt, she brings to IEF many years of experience leading and inspiring teams.
-When not busying herself with the operational ins and outs of IEF (volunteer), she spends her time enamoured by biodiversity and eucalypts.
+When not busying herself with resarch and report writing for IEF (volunteer), she spends her time enamoured by biodiversity and eucalypts.

 Creative Designer